-Our Annual Report details our financial performance and our sustainability snapshot, designed to be read in conjunction with that report, provides an overview of how we are tracking against the four elements of our sustainability framework.
-The sustainability snapshot also reports on relevant commitments under the Montreal Process, the Forest Agreements and Integrated Forestry Operations Approvals, National Greenhouse Energy Reporting Act and proposed fire management inter-agency indicators.
+Our Annual Report details our financial performance and our sustainability report provides an overview of how we are tracking against the four elements of our sustainability framework.
+It also reports on relevant commitments under the Montreal Process, the Forest Agreements and Integrated Forestry Operations Approvals, National Greenhouse Energy Reporting Act and proposed fire management inter-agency indicators.

 Sustainability framework elements

 Forestry Corporation uses an independently audited Forest Management System (FMS) to direct and control our activities.